Hello, Friend! I hope you are fine and safe. Today we’re looking at “15 interesting facts about Singapore that you don’t know“,

 14. Singapore nickname is “Fine City”

-Singapore is often referred to as a “Fine City”.
-Because of the number of big-dollar fines that one can receive for infractions.
-For example, you can be fined for not flushing a public toilet or for chewing gum.
+Singapore is often referred to as a “Fine City” as a result of the amount of big-dollar fines that one will receive for infractions.
+For example, you’ll be penalized for not flushing a can or for chewing gum.
 Don’t believe us?
 The fine for forgetting to flush a public toilet is 150 dollars.

 But that’s not the only crazy law in place.
 In 2005 they banned the sale of chewing gum.
 If you’re a first-time offender caught selling gum the maximum fine is at one hundred thousand dollars and up to two years in prison.
 If you’re caught again it’s up to two hundred thousand dollars and five years in prison.
 This comes in an effort to make Singapore as clean as possible and the efforts are paying off big-time.